Web3-Credential-Issuers/non-transferable-token-issuer-registry/README.md

-# Soulbound Token Issuer Registry
+# Non-transferable Token Issuer Registry

 This document references issuers that have launched Soulbound / Account-bound / non-transferable tokens, or have planned to do so in the future.